 There is no better way to succeed in biology than to learn how to study.
 Studying for biology exams can seem overwhelming, but it doesn’t have to be.
 If you follow a few simple steps, studying for biology will be less stressful and more enjoyable.
+You can have millions of books and websites to know about this subject, but this website is complete platform that will give you study, practice and share your knowledge through Ask Me section.

 The integument or the skin forms the external covering of a vertebrate.
 It is continuous with the mucous membrane lining the mouth, rectum, nostrils, eyelids, and the opening of urinogential ducts.
 The skin comes in contact with the environment, and the type of environment whether terrestrial or equatic, influences the character of the skin.
 The vertebrate skin differs from that of invertebrates in having two layers, an outer epidermis derived from the ectoderm, an and inner dermis or corium formed from the mesenchyme of the dermatomes, the relative amount of the two layers veries with the environment.